Floppicus/Raise-the-Floppas/.github/ISSUE_TEMPLATE/cat-skin-request.md

 ---
 name: Cat skin request
-about: Suggest an idea for this project
+about: Suggest a cat skin idea for this project
-title: ''
+title: New cat type [CAT SKIN]
 labels: cat skin, feature
 assignees: Floppicus

 ---

-**Is your feature request related to a problem?
+**Would you like your cat to be sold?
 Please describe.**
-A clear and concise description of what the problem is.
+A clear and concise description of your choice.
 Ex.
-I'm always frustrated when [...]
+I'm pretty sure to sell [...] on the cat store

-**Describe the solution you'd like**
+**Could you send a file/image of the cat you would like to be added in the game?**
-A clear and concise description of what you want to happen.
+A clear .png image of your cat or meme.
+OR.
+A clear and concise description of why you can't send it.

-**Describe alternatives you've considered**
+**What should be the cat's name, and how much will it cost?**
-A clear and concise description of any alternative solutions or features you've considered.
+The cat's name and how much will it cost on the store (IF IT WILL BE SOLD).
+Ex.
+John - 100$

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots about the cat request here.